 Prevention: Check the gauge, dummy!
 Zero your bike’s trip odometer when you fill up, and it will show the elapsed mileage.

 Establish whether your bike has tube or tubeless tires.
-For the past 20 years or so, most bikes with cast wheels have carried tubeless tires, while most with wire spoke wheels have had tube-type.
+For the past few decades, most bikes with cast wheels have carried tubeless tires, while most with wire spoke wheels have had tube-type.
 If it’s a tube-type, you’ll have to “break the bead,” pull the tire away from the wheel (pack tire irons) far enough to expose the puncture in the tube.
 This may mean removing the wheel from the bike.
 Roughen the area around the puncture with the tool supplied in the patch kit and apply cement.
 Wait momentarily till the glue becomes tacky, and apply the patch.